-- Discrimination, Harassment and Retaliation See Board policies FFDA (Local) and FFDB (Local). - The Financial Aid Probation Appeal Policy is addressed under the Financial Aid section of this handbook. - Grade Appeal procedures are addressed under the Grade Appeal section of this handbook. - Student disciplinary action procedures are found in FMA (Regulation). - Complaints not related to the issues noted above are addressed in FLD (Local). - Complaints concerning COM's management or conduct of Title IX, Higher Education Act of 1965 (HEA) programs or the advertising or promoting of its educational programs should be directed to Dr. Sarah David, Title IX Coordinator, at 409-933-8413.
+- Discrimination, Harassment and Retaliation See Board policies FFDA (Local) and FFDB (Local). - The Financial Aid Probation Appeal Policy is addressed under the Financial Aid section of this handbook. - Grade Appeal procedures are addressed under the Grade Appeal section of this handbook. - Student disciplinary action procedures are found in FMA (Regulation).

-For assistance in determining the correct procedure to follow or to identify the appropriate dean or supervisor for informal resolution, students can contact the Dean of Students at 409-933-8662.
+- Complaints not related to the issues noted above are addressed in FLD (Local). - Complaints concerning COM's management or conduct of Title IX, should be directed to Dr. Sarah David, Title IX Coordinator, at 409-933-8413.

-Should students feel their complaint has not been resolved adequately, they have the right to complain in writing or by telephone to the Texas Higher Education Coordinating Board (THECB) regarding the College's management of Title
+For assistance in determining the correct procedure to follow or to identify the appropriate dean or supervisor for informal resolution, students can contact the Dean of Students at 409-933-8712.

-IX, HEA programs or its advertising, or promoting of its educational programs.
+Should students feel their complaint has not been resolved adequately, they have the right to complain in writing or by telephone to the Texas Higher Education Coordinating Board (THECB) regarding the College's management of Title IX, HEA programs or its advertising, or promoting of its educational programs.
 Correspondence should be addressed to the Texas Higher Education Coordinating Board, P.O.
 Box 12788, Austin, TX 78711 or by telephone at 512-427-6101.
 Current, former, and prospective students may initiate a complaint with THECB after exhausting the College's complaint/appeal process.

 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) publishes a Complaint Procedures Against SACSCOC or Its Accredited Institutions.
 Students, employees or others may initiate a complaint of alleged violations of SACSCOC Principles of Accreditation, the Core Requirements, and policies or procedures, as well as address possible violations of an institution's own policies and procedures.
-Refer to the policy statement for details on this process at https://sacscoc.org/app/uploads/2020/01/ComplaintPolicy-1.pdf.
+Refer to the policy statement for details on this process at sacscoc.org/app/uploads/2020/01/ComplaintPolicy-1.pdf.